solo-007/Recommendation-System-getINNOtized/README.md

 ## Overview
 This project develops a **Recommendation System** to provide personalized suggestions based on user behavior and preferences.
-It follows the **CRISP-DM** methodology and explores multiple recommendation approaches, including collaborative filtering, content-based, and hybrid methods.
+It follows the **CRISP-DM** methodology and explores recommendation approaches.

 The project applies to:
 - Product recommendations for e-commerce
-- Content suggestions for media platforms
-- Service recommendations for subscription platforms
+-
 ---

 ## Tools & Technologies